kkuivenhoven/ProverbsNIV_Gem/README.md

 3. Returns recurrence count of each word (with NO stop words) for all chapters:<br>
 	 `@proverbs_rec_count_no_sw = ProverbsNiv.getRecurCountNoSwAllChapters`

-4. Returns recurrence count of each word (with NO stop words) for all chapters:<br>
+4. Returns recurrence count of each word (with stop words) for all chapters:<br>
 	 `@proverbs_rec_count_sw = ProverbsNiv.getRecurCountSwAllChapters`

 5. Returns chapters and verses of all of Proverbs:<br>